nickbradley/codestory/survey.md

 1.)
 Would it be useful to have the story above available during the code review?

 2.)
-What elements would you consider useful?
-Please rate the following.
+What elements from the above story would you consider useful?
+Please rate.
-- Google search query
+- Google search query leading to StackOverflow
 - StackOverflow question URL
 - StackOverflow question heading
 - StackOverflow question content